taadith/personal-website-dev/content/blog/2025/april/the-blog-went-down-oh-no.md

 [^weekly users]:
 Yeah, I'm proud to admit that I have at least one weekly visitor!
 On a more serious note, I didn't figure out how to track how many people were visiting the site.
 My numbers are solely based on the friends I shared the website with... yeah that's right I have one friend, at least!

+[^big block quotes]:
+I felt like some of my block quotes were getting too big.
+I hope you like this style of inserting “asides” when some critical, yet verbose, information needs to be communicated.

 [^basic website]:
 I’m sorry for not using the new React framework of the day `:(` …